anoncam/big-bang/docs/understanding-bigbang/package-architecture/promtail/Architecture.md

 ## High Availability

-By default, Promtail runs as a `daemonset` with a pod on each node
+By default, Promtail runs as a `daemonset` with a pod on each node.

 ## Single Sign on (SSO)